kshitijkale12/Leveraging-Pretrained-Representations-for-Cross-Modal-Point-Cloud-Completion/README.md

   * [ViPC](https://github.com/Hydrogenion/ViPC)
   * [XMFnet](https://github.com/diegovalsesia/XMFnet)

-We thank all the authors for their valuable contributions and for open-sourcing their work.
+We thank all the authors for their valuable contributions and for open-sourcing their work..